NetworkGradeLinux/mion/docs/building-images.rst

 profile corresponds to a separate container within the host system resulting in a more secure and manageable device.

-Three major system profiles are provided in this release:
+The following application profiles are provided in this release:

 * ``full-cmdline``: This profile simply includes the OpenEmbedded full-cmdline packagegroup along with the SSH server.
 It is a good demonstration